 The formula for calculating current ratio is derived by dividing current assets by current liabilities.

 Current ratio = Current Assets / Current Liabilities

 The current assets and current liabilities can be found on the balance sheet of the company financial report.

 If a business firm has $500,000 in current assets and $200,000 in current liabilities, the calculation is $500,000/$200,000 = 2.5.
 In this example the current ratio of 2.5 means that the business can pay its current liabilities from its current assets two and a half times over.

-As a rule of thumb, acceptable current ratio for a company is 2.
+As a rule of thumb, an acceptable current ratio for a company is 2.
 This is a relatively safe financial position for most businesses.
-Current ratio can vary from industry to industry but generally a higher current ratio is considered as better than lower.
+Current ratio can vary from industry to industry, but generally a higher current ratio is considered as better than lower.
 For some industrial companies, 1.5 may be an acceptable current ratio.
-Excessively large current ratios might not always be a good thing though as it might be an indicator for an investor that the company is not efficiently using its current assets and short term financing to grow its business.
+Excessively large current ratios might not always be a good thing though, as it might be an indicator for an investor that the company is not efficiently using its current assets and short term financing to grow its business.
 When assessing the current ratio of a company to determinate liquidity of a company it is important to also take into account the operating cashflow of the company.
-If a company has good strong operating cashflow it might be able to sustain a lower current ratio.
+If a company has a good strong operating cashflow it might be able to sustain a lower current ratio.